timwh/tree_metrics/README.md

 <b>plot_height_class.py</b>

-Script to plot the tree height class distribution based on assigned bins.
-Can be modified to plot other metrics.
+A script to plot the tree height class distribution based on assigned bins.
+The script can be modified to plot other metrics.

 <img src="https://github.com/timwh/tree_metrics/blob/main/img/Figure_1.png" width="500" height="300" />